 Theatre and Film

 The Dutch actress performed at several theatrical festivals in and outside the Netherlands.
 She forms part of the theatre collective De Stad Speelt, based in Amersfoort, the Netherlands.
 As a movie actress she has had parts in various (short) films.
-She played the lead role, for example, in the award-winning short film Lights Out of Wesley Versteeg.
+She played the lead role in the award-winning short film Lights Out by Wesley Versteeg.
 She interpreted a white trash junkie, next to Raymond Thiry, in the short film ‘Melany’ of Ruben Broekhuis and Herman Slagter, that was released at the Nederlands Film Festival, that previously saw the premiere of the short film ‘Kip!’, in which she starred with Howard van Dodemont and Inge Ipenburg.
-Relinde also played the lead in ‘Alternate Reality Game De Leguanen’ of Lumineus Filmproducties, and acted in Scenarios4Summits movies.
+Relinde also played the lead in ‘Alternate Reality Game De Leguanen’ of Lumineus Filmproducties, and acted in several Scenarios4Summits movies.
 The Dutch actress played parts in the TV-series ‘Flikken Maastricht’ and ‘FC Kip’, a feature of the TV-show ‘De Dino Show’.
 She also played a part in the TV movie ‘Hemelrijken’ by Stanley Kolk.

-During the 48 Hour Project she was nominated twice as Best Actress, and she won the prize for Best Actress at the Delta Shorts Competition of the 2012 Film by the Sea International Film Festival.
+During the 48 Hour Film Project she was nominated twice as Best Actress, and she won the prize for Best Actress at the Delta Shorts Competition of the 2012 Film by the Sea International Film Festival.
 The short film Out of Office won the prize for Best Acting Ensemble at the 48 Hour Film Project Rotterdam.

 The Dutch actress appeared in various commercials.
 She was a reporter in an M&M commercial, and acted alongside Carice van Houten in a Samsung commercial.
 Director Louis van Zwol, who directed the Sanidirect commercial in which Relinde acted, invited her back for his film against labour abuse for the Dutch Ministry of Social Affairs and Labour.
 The Dutch actress performed in several company videos for Groener Gras Producties, IVK Producties, Trenchcoat Film, and others.